-Editor’s Note: This page contains the review for the in school student loan from Citizens Bank.
-The review for the Citizens One refinance loan for existing borrowers is a separate article.
+Editor’s Note: This page contains the review for the in-school student loan from Citizens Bank.
+The review for the Citizens Bank refinance loan for existing borrowers is a separate article.

 Citizens Bank has created an appealing student loan option for many undergraduate borrowers.
 The interest rates are low and Citizens has a unique program that makes it an excellent option for many borrowers just starting school.

-That being said, Citizens One Student loans do come with some concerns, and we find the advertising materials to be a bit misleading in a couple places.
+That being said, Citizens Bank Student loans do come with some concerns, and we find the advertising materials to be a bit misleading in a couple places.

 |Loan Types Offered:||Fixed and Variable|

 |Repayment Length Options:||5, 10, and 15 Years|